3D Realms: Corporate restructuring, legal disputes (2009–2014)

 An external developer, Interceptor Entertainment, started work on a fan-project remake of Duke Nukem 3D in 2010.
 They received a limited authorization from Gearbox to proceed with the game, which was named Duke Nukem 3D: Reloaded.
 However, after Duke Nukem Forevers release and negative reception in 2011, Duke Nukem 3D: Reloaded was put on hold indefinitely.

 In an interview conducted with Scott Miller in April 2011, Miller specified that 3D Realms was involved with several projects: "we have several projects underway, all fairly small—not any big console games.
 Once [Duke Nukem Forever] comes out we'll be definitely looking to invest into other projects, and maybe other up-n-coming [sic] teams who are blazing new trails on smaller platforms, like smart phones and XBLA."
 3D Realms did not publish any released titles over the next few years, however.

 In June 2013, 3D Realms sued Gearbox for unpaid royalties as well as unpaid money for selling the Duke Nukem intellectual property.
-The lawsuit was dropped in September 2013 with 3D Realms apologizing with an announcement that they had resolved any differences they had with Gearbox.
+The lawsuit was dropped in September 2013 with 3D Realms apologizing with an announcement that it had resolved any differences it had with Gearbox.
 In February 2014, Gearbox sued 3D Realms, Interceptor Entertainment and Apogee Software, LLC for developing a new game called Duke Nukem: Mass Destruction.
-Gearbox stated that it was still the rights holder of the Duke Nukem franchise, and permission had not been granted by them to develop the game.
+Gearbox stated that it was still the rights holder of the Duke Nukem franchise, and permission had not been granted by it to develop the game.
 3D Realms soon after released a statement admitting its wrongdoing.
 The lawsuit was settled in August 2015, with Gearbox stressing that it was still the lawful owner of the Duke Nukem intellectual property.